cloudfoundry/community/toc/working-groups/WORKING-GROUPS.md

 - [Follow these directions for desktop Outlook](https://support.office.com/en-us/article/See-your-Google-Calendar-in-Outlook-C1DAB514-0AD4-4811-824A-7D02C5E77126)
 - [Follow the import directions to import into Apple Calendar](https://support.apple.com/guide/calendar/import-or-export-calendars-icl1023/mac)

+# Conventions for Working Group repository management

+Most working groups manage a subset of repositories in the `cloudfoundry` GitHub organization, among other technical assets.
+To provide visibility into which working groups manage which repositories, each working group shall add `cff-wg-<wg-name>` as a topic to each repository it manages in this organization, where `<wg-name>` is the name of the working group converted to [kebab-case](https://en.wikipedia.org/wiki/Kebab_case).

 # Working Groups

 The current working groups are: